 A Business Continuity Plan (BCP) is part of the College's risk management operations and includes a comprehensive Emergency Management Plan (EMP).
 The EMP contains policies, procedures, and guidelines for operations regarding a variety of emergency scenarios including hurricane preparedness and evacuation.
-The BCP is reviewed by the Information Resource Management Committee, the Safety, Health, and Business Continuity Committee, and the Strategic Leadership Team to ensure up-to-date information.
+The BCP is reviewed by the Information Resource Management Committee, the Safety, Health, and Business Continuity Committee, and the Strategic Leadership Team to ensure that the information is current.
 The College also maintains close contact with local, state, and federal agencies and organizations regarding emergency management and sustainability planning.